avian2/spectrumwars/docs/firmware.rst

    Node received a packet. *<data>* is a hexadecimal string containing the data in the packet.

+   Radio does CRC checking in hardware and silently drops corrupted packets.
+   Hence it is very likely that the *<data>* string is identical to the one passed to the corresponding *t* command.

 Any messages not conforming to this response format should be ignored by the controller.